 - 1 Double-click the Safely Remove Hardware icon on the taskbar.
-The Safely Remove Hardware window appears.

 - 2 Select the hardware you want to unplug.

-- 3 Click Stop.
+- Click Stop.

 The Stop a Hardware device window appears.

 - 4 Confirm that the device can be safely removed from the system. - 5 Click OK.